WESA (FM)

-On weekends, WESA carries shows on a variety of topics, including: Planet Money, Radiolab, Notes from America with Kai Wright, This American Life, Travel with Rick Steves, It's Been A Minute, The Moth Radio Hour, Freakonomics Radio, Hidden Brain, Science Friday, The TED Radio Hour, Living on Earth, On The Media, The New Yorker Radio Hour and Wait, Wait, Don't Tell Me.
-On Saturday evenings, WESA plays jazz music.

 History

 WESA's HD Radio Channels on a SPARC Radio with PSD.

 Early years

-The station signed on the air on as WDUQ, owned by Duquesne University.
+The station signed on the air on December 15, 1949, as WDUQ, owned by Duquesne University.
 It originally served as a student laboratory on the Duquesne campus, helping students train for careers in broadcasting and gave local audiences access to cultural programs and information.

 WDUQ became a member of National Public Radio in the 1970s.
 As NPR national shows were rolled out, they were added to the WDUQ schedule, including All Things Considered and Morning Edition as well as the popular weekend show, Car Talk.
 The station also had a significant local and regional news effort, including in-depth coverage of a variety of issues.
 The station produced and distributed programming heard on other public radio stations nationwide.
 WDUQ was also known as the main radio outlet for jazz music in Pittsburgh.

 Radio Information Service

 The station began carrying the programming of the newly formed Radio Information Service in 1976, a reading service for the visually impaired and print-handicapped.
 The service broadcast on a subsidiary communications authority (SCA) subchannel, only available on some FM receivers.
 WDUQ entered into a management agreement to handle RIS's day-to-day business operations in late 2005.
 In Fall 2001, WDUQ was the most listened-to public radio outlet in Pittsburgh.

 In 2006, WDUQ began to give several distant communities a local signal.
 FM translators now relay WDUQ programming on 100.5 MHz in Johnstown, Pennsylvania; 104.1 MHz in Somerset, Pennsylvania; 92.3 MHz in New Baltimore, Pennsylvania serving the Pennsylvania Turnpike; and 104.1 MHz in Ligonier, Pennsylvania.